Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-147

 David: Yes, I remember it __________ more green spaces.

-1. use to have
+1. used to have

-2. used to have
+2. got used to having

 3. is used to having